 How is the Price of my Prescription Set?

-Before we dive into GoodRx, it helps to have a basic understanding of how prescription pricing works.
+Before we dive in, it helps to have a basic understanding of how prescription pricing works.

 It would take pages for us to adequately cover all the intricacies.
 So instead, we are just going to cover some basics.

 Simply put, if you are paying for a prescription with insurance, your insurance company sets the price you pay.
 Or more specifically, your pharmacy benefits manager (PBMs) does.